tsunami643/blog/_posts/2021-10-06-ti10-team-guide.md

 Remember the *Dota Pro Circuit/DPC*?
 It's back.
 In league form.

-Now there are plenty of resources out there that'll [explain the system](https://liquipedia.net/dota2/Dota_Pro_Circuit/2021) in all its gory details, so I'm not gonna bother.
+There are plenty of resources out there that'll [explain the system](https://liquipedia.net/dota2/Dota_Pro_Circuit/2021) in all its gory details, so I'm not gonna bother.
 All you really need to know is each team had four opportunities to earn DPC points this year: Their regional league season 1 *(Jan-Mar 2021)*, the Singapore Major *(Apr 2021)*, their regional league season 2 *(Apr-May 2021)*, and the Kyiv AniMajor *(May 2021)*.
 The top 12 teams with the most DPC points at the end of the year got directly invited to TI10.

 These are their stories.